Will I need to travel to see a specialist?

 When we asked members in Dominica if they typically need to travel to see specialists, they replied...

 "Roseau, the capital of Dominica, is home to a wide variety of medical specialists, including general practitioners, surgeons, and specialists in cardiology, neurology, and oncology.
 The nearby towns of Portsmouth and Marigot also have a selection of medical specialists, including dentists, optometrists, and gynecologists.
-Additionally, the northern part of the island, including the towns of Calibishie and Wesley, is home to a variety of medical specialists, such as pediatricians, orthopedists, and physical therapists," said another expat in Dominica.
+Additionally, the northern part of the island, including the towns of Calibishie and Wesley, is home to a variety of medical specialists, such as pediatricians, orthopedists, and physical therapists," remarked another expat in Dominica.

 Other Questions: